-The early stages of breastfeeding can be challenging.
-So many different new things happening all at once.
+The early stages of breastfeeding can be challenging with so many different new things happening all at once.
 Sometimes new mothers experience issues that they confuse with low milk supply.
 Although it is possible, it is actually pretty rare.
 There are several other factors that can explain the challenges moms face during breastfeeding, all of which are normal.
 Before you give up on breastfeeding, make sure to educate yourself on these several fixable issues.

 Perceived Insufficient Milk Supply

 It is important to know that all newborns will lose weight, typically 7-10% after birth.
 The elevated weight comes from babies absorbing amniotic fluid before birth.
 Laboring mothers who received large amounts of IV fluids from an induction or C-section experience weight loss on the higher end.
 Parents should only be concerned with weight loss above 10% or losing weight more than 3-4 days after birth.
-Naturally, if new parents are not aware of these normal ranges of weight loss, they become concerned that the baby is not eating enough.
-They typically begin formula supplementation, which means less breast stimulation from breastfeeding, which in turn drives down milk supply.
+Naturally, if new parents are not aware of these normal weight loss ranges, they become concerned that the baby is not eating enough.
+They typically begin formula supplementation, which means less breast stimulation from breastfeeding, which drives down milk supply.

 Breastfeeding and pumping are two different games.
 Pumping will not show how much a baby is getting when breastfeeding.
 Nor will pumping accurately show how much milk a mother is making.
-Pumping is required if a mother is unable to breastfeed, or when she is separated from her baby.
+Pumping is required if a mother is unable to breastfeed or when she is separated from her baby.
 However, pumping is not a perfect substitution for breastfeeding.
-There are many things that will affect the amount of milk a woman is able to express: the time of day, how soon the mother pumps after breastfeeding, the age of the baby, how well her body responds to the pump, and the type of pump are just some of the factors that will affect the volume of milk expressed.
+Many things will affect the amount of milk a woman can express: the time of day, how soon the mother pumps after breastfeeding, the age of the baby, how well her body responds to the pump, and the type of pump are just some of the factors that will affect the volume of milk expressed.
 Breastfeeding is largely hormonal.
 A woman’s body will more readily release and produce milk for a baby than a machine.

 New mothers pumping within the first two days of birth would be better doing something more productive.
-The first milk produced, colostrum, is thick and does not pump well.
-If pumping is required shortly after birth because for some reason a baby is not able to breastfeed, expect only drops (if anything) to come out.
-At this point new mothers are pumping for stimulation to encourage the body to produce milk.
+The first milk produced, colostrum is thick and does not pump well.
+If pumping is required shortly after birth because, for some reason, a baby cannot breastfeed, expect only drops (if anything) to come out.
+At this point, new mothers are pumping for stimulation to encourage the body to produce milk.
 Moms should not expect to express large volumes this early.

 Family and Friends

-Well-meaning family, not aware of the signs and nuances of healthy breastfeeding, can unintentionally undermine a mother’s confidence, which may impact her breastfeeding goals.
+Well-meaning family, not aware of the signs and nuances of healthy breastfeeding, can unintentionally undermine a mother’s confidence, impacting her breastfeeding goals.
 When everything is going well, babies love to breastfeed.
 They get a surge of oxytocin (the love hormone) when they breastfeed.
-They get reassurance, comfort and good vibes when breastfeeding.
+They get reassurance, comfort, and good vibes when breastfeeding.
 A breastfeeding baby will feed very differently than a bottle-fed baby.
 Small babies want to latch frequently.
 This constant stimulation is what a mother’s body needs for a full milk supply.